JWWon/ready-to-build-rn-app/README.md

 ## Packages

-Those packages are built-in on this project.
-It's find to replace some packages that you're familiar with.
+Those packages are presets for this project.
+It's fine to replace some packages that you're much familiar with.

-- `react-native@0.67.2` I create this rn project with [official typescript preset](https://github.com/react-native-community/react-native-template-typescript)
+- `react-native@0.67.2` This project is created with using [official typescript preset](https://github.com/react-native-community/react-native-template-typescript)
+- `eslint-config-airbnb^19.0.4` I prefer strict rules for prevent my mistakes and help to make codes that keeps good readability.

 ## Minimal configuration steps

 1. [yarn berry](https://github.com/yarnpkg/berry) with zero-install is used beneath this project.
 But due to some compatibility issues, you need to create `node_modules` on your local directory.